Posted by IKO Community Management on October 17, 2019 at 10:00 AM

 Fall is the perfect time to plan a local festival.
 The weather is cool, the leaves are changing, and families are decorating their homes for the change of weather and the upcoming holiday season.
 IKO Community Management has some tips and ideas to get your community started:

-- Hold your festival between the middle of September and the end of October.
+- Hold your festival between the middle of October or early November.
 It’s no fun to have a fall festival when it’s hot because no one feels like drinking hot chocolate or warm apple cider.
 It’s easier to get into the spirit when it feels like the season that you’re celebrating.

 - Give your festival an identity.
 An Oktoberfest vibe is probably inappropriate for a neighborhood, so focus on being more family-friendly.
 Maybe you want to showcase the talents of your neighbors, or would you like to include outside vendors.
 Is your town known for a specific landmark or historical figure or food?
 Use all of this for inspiration!